The Microbiome-Gut-Brain Axis: What you need to know for brain and gut health

 The SMILES trial took 67 people who already had depression and ate poor quality foods.
 This means they ate a lot of sweets, processed meats, and salty snacks; and not very many fruits, vegetables, lean protein, and dietary fiber.

 They split the participants into two groups.
-One group was given seven nutrition counselling sessions and were asked to eat more higher quality foods and fewer poor-quality foods.
+One group was given seven nutrition counseling sessions and were asked to eat more higher quality foods and fewer poor-quality foods.
 The other group was given “social support” only - they paired up with someone to discuss the news, sports, or even play cards or board games.

 After 12-weeks the people who improved their diet had improvements in some of their symptoms of depression!